 Employees today, particularly those at fast-growing or midsize companies, expect a modern benefits enrollment experience.
 Intuitive, modern technology is critical in fulfilling that expectation.
 In other words, the tools you use to administer your benefits are almost as important as the plans themselves.

 Whatever technology you use, make sure that it’s easy to use for both employees and HR managers.
 The best software guides employees through their options with contextual help, all without relying on hard-to-understand benefits jargon.
-Last but not least, your technology should be self-service—empowering individual to view or change benefits on their own, freeing up HR’s time (and email inbox.)
+Last but not least, your technology should be self-service—empowering individuals to view or change benefits on their own, freeing up HR’s time (and email inbox.)

 Because employee benefits are largely paid for through payroll deductions, consider a more integrated software to eliminate the need for dual entry.
 When it comes to something as sensitive as healthcare, a mis-entered number or miscommunication between systems can cause serious problems.
 If you can’t switch systems just yet, at the very least consult with both your benefits and payroll vendors to confirm that their technologies are compatible.

 Whatever you settle on for benefits technology, keep in mind that your broker should have ready ready access to the platform as well.
 This provides them with deeper insights into your employee demographics and enrollment preferences, meaning you can more effectively measure future needs ahead of your next open enrollment.